imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 ### Tokenization

 - Token: a unit of text.
 Can be a word or a subword
-- Encode: transform text into tokens
+- Encode: transform text into tokens from a vocabulary of possible tokens
 - Decode: transform tokens into text

 ### Bag of Words